When translation is not enough

 A proper translation needs localisation.
 Merely translating content word by word can lead to serious repercussions for your business as you can risk failing to connect with your target customers.
 Therefore, localisation is a key element when doing translations as it helps you reach a specific audience.

 Localisation refers to the process in which your language is adapted to a specific market and culture.
-It means that cultural and linguistic differences are taken into account in the translation process, in order to make the material sound and appear local to the user.
+It means that cultural and linguistic differences are taken into account in the translation process, in order to make your page and other content sound and appear local to the user.

-A misconception when doing business often sounds like this: why translate your website when everyone speaks English anyway?
+A misconception when doing business often sounds like this: why translate your website to other languages when everyone speaks English anyway?

 English is the number one language of the internet.
 However, relying solely on English isn’t enough when targeting new markets.
 Studies show that even in countries where people speak impeccable English, there’s a buying behaviour preference towards the customer’s native language.
 People simply prefer to buy products in their own language.

 On top of that, 56% of internet users say obtaining information in their own language is more important than price.
 Finally, 9 in 10 internet users always visit a website in their native language when the option is there, according to a survey conducted by the European Commission.